-Accordingly, the common specification for the four indexes was how current inflation is a function of lag inflation, the short-term real interest rate, the output gap (via BW filter), the real effective exchange rate, the growth rate of
+Accordingly, the common specification for the four index was how current inflation is a function of lag inflation, the short-term real interest rate, the output gap (via BW filter), the real effective exchange rate, the growth rate of real output, the 1st rate lag exchange rate growth and agents' average expectations for inflation in the next 12 months, via the Focus bulletin.

-The results obtained show that all inflation indexes have a significant inertial effect, which highlights the presence of indexation as a memory factor for current inflation.
+The results obtained show that all inflation index have a significant inertial effect, which highlights the presence of indexation as a memory factor for current inflation.

 This evidence found in our chapter is in line with results obtained by other methodologies for the Brazilian case, such as: Figueiredo and Marques (2011); Reisen, Cribari-Neto and Jensen (2003).
 The former used MS-ARFIMA to capture the long-memory component of inflation in Brazil.
-They found values between 0.72 and 0.82 for the parameters related to the long run inflation memory.
-The second paper used an ARFIMA model to analyze Brazilian inflation.
+They found values between 0.72 and 0.82 for the parameters related to the long run inflation memory; The second paper used an ARFIMA model to analyze Brazilian inflation.
 The result is like the former one.
 For other countries, there is the paper of Loungani and Swagel (2001) who used the VAR methodology for different levels of data aggregation.
-The author found that for South American countries, through the variance decomposition, only 9 percent of the past inflation variance (inertial) can explain the variability of current prices.
+The author found that for South American countries, through the variance decomposition, only 9% of the past inflation variance (inertial) can explain the variability of current prices.
 Therefore, it is suggestive to conclude that the results reported here for the inflation indices in Brazil have an inertial effect greater than that observed in other countries.